oliverjfletcher/AWS-Cloud-Formation-Templates/README.md

 The Cloudformation templates were created to demonstrate and document an automated deployment using AWS Cloudformation of n-tier architecture, by incorporating knowledge of the below best practices, standards, concepts, AWS Services and industry standard software & languages.

-The desired goal is to automate deployment end to end using AWS Cloudformation so that an engineer to simply input required configuration and stand up an entire enviroment.
+The desired goal is to automate deployment end to end using AWS Cloudformation so that an engineer to simply input minimal configuration and stand up an entire enviroment.

 <a href="https://s3-ap-southeast-2.amazonaws.com/oliverjamesfletcher/GitHub/Oliver+James+Fletcher.png">View Architecture</a>